miqbal97/scrapnime/README.md

 # scrapnime
-Simple webtools for find and download your favorite anime easily.
+Simple webtools to find and download your favorite anime easily.